VOFTracking/Vofi/README.md

 Each routine in the directory 'src' contains a brief description of what it does and of the I/O variables.

+The algorithm implemented in the library has been described in the following papers:

+[1] S Bnà, S Manservisi, R Scardovelli, P Yecko, S Zaleski, "Numerical integration of implicit functions for the initialization of the VOF function", Computers & Fluids 113, 42-52, [doi:10.1016/j.compfluid.2014.04.010]

+[2] S Bnà, S Manservisi, R Scardovelli, P Yecko, S Zaleski, "VOFI -- A library to initialize the volume fraction scalar field", Computer Physics Communications, Computer Physics Communications, 2015, [doi:10.1016/j.cpc.2015.10.026]

 ## Vofi-specific configuration options

 #### Build Process